tigoe/LightProjects/WS281x/readme.md

 ````

+Most examples you'll find will refer to the variable holding  the library instance as `strip`, but you can call the variable whatever you want.

 The things you'll change are the pixel that you're controlling the LEDs from (`neoPixelPin`, above); the number of pixels you're controlling (`pixelCount`, above); and the arrangement of pixels (`NEO_GRB`, above).
 The arrangement of pixels depends on which LEDs you are using.
 Some WS218x-derivative LEDs arrange the order of LEDs in a different order than the Green-Red-Blue order suggested here.
 If you have an RGBW module, the last property usually the white LED.

-To test the order, [here's a sketch](WS281x/WS281xColorOrderTester/WS281xColorOrderTester.ino) that will turn on blue, then green, then red, then white for all the LEDs.
-In this sketch, all the colors are represented in variable, `color`.
+To test the order, [here's a sketch](WS281xColorOrderTester/WS281xColorOrderTester.ino) that will turn on blue, then green, then red, then white for all the LEDs.
+If the colors don't appear in that order you can change the initializer.
+Possible values are all permutations of RGB or RGBW.
+For example, GRB, GBR, RGB, GRBW, etc. Re-ordering the colors will affect which channels are controlled by which color values.
+Try different orders in the sketch above to see how it works.

+## Setting Color Values

+In the sketch above, all the colors are represented in variable, `color`.
 This allows you to use one hexadecimal number to set R, G, B, and W if you have it, at once, as in HTML colors.
 For example:

 ````
 0xFF      - blue